lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 ---
 sidebar_label: 'Read Profile Data'
-sidebar_position: 3.1
+sidebar_position: 1
 ---

 # Read Universal Profile Data

 In this guide, we will learn how to:

-- call a Universal Provile address
+- check the validity of the blockchain address
 - read data from a Universal Profile

 ![Universal Profile example on universalprofile.cloud](./img/example-up.png)